White Paper

 Accumulators

-Spaces implements dynamic hash-based accumulators, similar in function to Utreexo9, to summarize the protocol’s entire state in 96 bytes consisting of global_root, commitments_root and pre_auctions_root.
+Spaces implements dynamic hash-based accumulators, similar in function to Utreexo9, to summarize the protocol's entire state using two roots: spaces_root and nums_root.

 Binary Trie